 The Better Beer category within the United States beer market is highly competitive due to the increasing number of craft brewers, imported beers with similar pricing and target drinkers, and efforts by large domestic brewers to enter this category.
-The Company anticipates competition and innovation among domestic craft brewers to remain strong, as craft brewers experienced their tenth successive year of growth in 2014 and there were many new startups.
-The Company estimates there are over 5,200 craft breweries in operation or in the planning stages, up from approximately 420 operating craft breweries in 2006.
+The Company anticipates competition and innovation among domestic craft brewers to remain strong, as craft brewers experienced their eleventh successive year of growth in 2015 and there were many new startups.
+The Company estimates there are over 5,000 craft breweries in operation or in the planning stages, up from approximately 1,409 operating craft breweries in 2006.
 Also, established craft breweries are building more capacity, expanding geographically, and adding more SKUs and styles, as Distributors and retailers are promoting and making more shelf space available for more craft beer brands.

-Imported beers, such as Corona® and Heineken®, continue to compete aggressively in the United States and have gained market share over the last ten years.
-In 2013, AB InBev completed its purchase of the Mexican brewer

-Grupo Modelo, owner of Corona and other imported brands.
-As part of this acquisition, the United States distribution rights and certain brewery assets of Corona were purchased by Constellation Brands.
-Heineken and Constellation Brands may have substantially greater financial resources, marketing strength and distribution networks than the Company has.
+Imported beers, such as Corona®, Heineken® and Modelo Especial®, continue to compete aggressively in the United States and have gained market share over the last ten years.
+Heineken and Constellation Brands (owner of the United States Distribution rights to Corona and Modelo Especial) may have substantially greater financial resources, marketing strength and distribution networks than the Company has.
 The two largest brewers in the United States, MillerCoors and AB InBev, have entered the Better Beer category with domestic specialty beers, either by developing their own beers, acquiring, in whole or part, existing craft breweries, importing and distributing foreign brewers' brands or increasing their development and marketing efforts on their own domestic specialty beers that might compete in the Better Beer category.
-In addition, Miller Coors' Tenth Blake and AB InBev's High End Division have been formed as business units headquartered in the United States that are focused exclusively on competing in the Better Beer market.
+In addition, Miller Coors' Tenth and Blake and AB InBev's High End Division have been formed as business units headquartered in the United States that are focused exclusively on competing in the Better Beer market.